startreedata/pinot-recipes/recipes/json-unnest-rename-fields/README.md

-# JSON Unnest
+# JSON Unnest - Rename Fields

-> In this recipe we'll learn how to unnest/explode values in nested JSON documents.
+> In this recipe we'll learn how to renamed fields when unnesting/exploding values in nested JSON documents.

 <table>
   <tr>